MekhyW/hpc-toolkit-slurmfederation/README.md

 manner.
 The HPC Toolkit is designed to be highly customizable and extensible, and intends to address the HPC deployment needs of a broad range of customers.

+## Default settings

+- The default region is `us-central1`.
+- The default zone is `us-central1-a`.
+- The DNS domain name is `laboratorioderedesinsper.com.br`.
+- The on-premise IP range for the VPN is `192.168.50.0/24`.
+- The shared secret for the VPN is `osbatutinhas`.

 ## Quickstart

 Running through the